Frank84/textAlter/README.md

 textAlter
 ==========

-**headtrackr** is a simple javascript script to alter the character of a block of text with random characters.
+**textAlter** is a simple javascript script to alter the character of a block of text with random characters.

 ### Usage ###